dots-energy/Dots-calculation-service-template/template-instructions.md

 ## Building a docker image such that it can be used

 1. Adjust `<<ImageName>>` to the name of the calculation service's image in the file `.github/workflows/publish-image.yml`
-2. Adjust `<<INSERT_FOLDER_NAME>>` and `<<INSERT_IMPLEMENTATION_PYTHON_FILENAME>>` in the `Dockerfile`.
-3. Push your changes to a new branch
+2. Push your changes to a new branch
-4. Create a pull request
+3. Create a pull request
-5. A github action will now run building the calculation service as a docker image and pushing it to the registry, as long as the pull request is not merged in the main branch the version number will be `test`
+4. A github action will now run building the calculation service as a docker image and pushing it to the registry, as long as the pull request is not merged in the main branch the version number will be `test`
-6. When finished complete the pull request and a new docker image will be built and pushed with version number `latest`
+5. When finished complete the pull request and a new docker image will be built and pushed with version number `latest`
-7. Change the visibility of the package to public, follow the steps detail [here](https://docs.github.com/en/enterprise-server@3.12/packages/learn-github-packages/configuring-a-packages-access-control-and-visibility#configuring-visibility-of-packages-for-an-organization).
+6. Change the visibility of the package to public, follow the steps detail [here](https://docs.github.com/en/enterprise-server@3.12/packages/learn-github-packages/configuring-a-packages-access-control-and-visibility#configuring-visibility-of-packages-for-an-organization).